DanOlson/beer_list/README.md

 ```

 The Lists will be memoized until the content of BeerList.establishments changes so that
-The establishments don't have to be re-scraped each time the list is requested.
+the establishments don't have to be re-scraped each time the list is requested.

 ### Extending BeerList with More Establishments